ComradeCatilina/Stalker-Anomaly-Brotherhood/README.md

                                         --play_anm = true

             - this means, if a mod also modified actor_effects and is loaded after my mod - you might get problems (or not - tell me)
-            - you can monkey patch this by diasbling these three lines in the other mod
+            - you can "patch" this by diasbling these three lines in the other mod